-D. Effect of Edge Probability on Degree Distribution
+5.4 Effect of Edge Probability on Degree Distribution

 As mentioned earlier, the strength of the copy model is the capability of generating other preferential attachment networks by simply varying one parameter, namely, the probability p.
-In Figure 7 we display the degree distribution of the generated networks by varying p.
-When p = 0, all edges are produced by copy edges, and thus the network becomes a star network where all additional vertices connect to the d initial vertices.
-With a small value of p (p = 0.01), we can generate a network with a very long tail.
+In Fig. 7, we display the degree distribution of the generated networks by varying p using both cuPPA-Pure and cuPPA-Hash.
+When p = 0, all edges are produced by copy edges, and thus, the network becomes a star network where all additional vertices connect to the d initial vertices.
+With a small value of p (p = 0.01), we can generate a

+Fig. 5 Visualization of networks generated by cuPPA using n = 10,000, p = 0.5 and d = 2 network with a very long tail.
 When we set p = 0.5, we get the Barabási-Albert networks which exhibit a straight line in log-log scale.
-When we increase p to 1, we get a network consists entirely of direct edges that do not form any tail.
+When we increase p to 1, we get a network consisting entirely of direct edges that do not form any tail.

-Figure 6: Visualization of networks generated by cuPPA using n = 10000, p = 0.5 and d = 4.
+Fig. 6 Visualization of networks generated by cuPPA using n = 10,000, p = 0.5 and d = 4